 A few blocks up from the public beach access on Scenic 83 is a trail entrance into the Point Washington State Forest.
 If you follow the trail back you’ll encounter thick Cypress swamps, towering stands of Longleaf Pine, and large fields of wildflowers in the Spring and Fall.

 Food in Blue Mountain Beach is ample and full of personality.
 Stop by Johnny McTighes Irish Pub, hang with the locals, and see if you can catch a live lobster for your lunch in an unusual twist on the classic drop-claw game machine, or just sit back and enjoy a Guinness and a slice of homemade pizza.

-Right next door is a favorite for burgers and fried chicken - Sally’s By The Sea Store (in the front) and Sally's Back Side (in the rear) for after hours food and fun.
+Right next door is a favorite for burgers and fried chicken - Sally’s By The Sea Store (in the front) and Redd's Fueling Station (in the rear) for after hours food and fun.
 Just across the street is For the Health of It, a locally owned health food shop that specializes in organic produce, yummy smoothies and health supplements.
 Oh, and this is the place to go to find excellent massage (locals swear by it).

 Just down the street is the Justin Gaffrey Art Studio.
 Stop by for a visual treat and see work by the acclaimed artist.
 Just down the street from the studio, as you head west towards Gulf Place is Basmati’s Restaurant on Draper Lake, and Grecian Gardens, a great little spot to grab a Greek salad or a classic gyro.

 But don’t forget your bathing suit when you explore Blue Mountain Beach.
 The water is clear and cool, and the view of the "Blue Mountains" from the gulf is a site to be remembered long after your trip is done.